Peng-Rao/SE4HPC_notes/main.typ

 Describe how the system is structured as a *set of elements* that have *runtime behavior* (components) and *interactions* (connectors).
 - The *components* are the principal units of computation (for example the clients, servers, services, etc.)
 - The *connectors* represent communication (for example request-response mechanisms, pipes, asynchronous messages, etc.)
+The purpose of these structures is to enable us to answer questions such as:
+- What are the major executing components and how do they interact at runtime?
+- What are the major shared data stores?
+- Which parts of the system are replicated?
+- How does data progress through the system?
+- Which parts of the system can run in parallel?
+- How does the system's structure evolve during execution?

 === Module structures
 Show how a system is structured as *a set of code or data units* that have to be procured or constructed, *together with their relations*.
 An example of modules: packages, classes, functions, libraries, layers, database tables, etc.